UnitVectorY-Labs/hellorest/README.md

 # hellorest

-A minimal Go API returning {"hello": "world"} on a GET / request

 A trivial Go API returning `{"hello": "world"}` on a `GET /` request.
 This project is designed as a simple Docker container to test API responses and configurations.

 All other verbs and paths return a 404.